September 13, 2021

 Prevent Water & Fire Damage With Smart Technology Solutions

 Environmental alarms like Delta’s Leak Detector can alert you if there’s a leaky faucet or water main, while the Halo smoke detector knows the difference between fire and smoke and will call your phone (rather than chirping) when it needs a new battery.
 More complex systems will automatically turn the water off if there’s a leak, or kill the HVAC fan to slow the spread of a detected fire.
 (These systems require an integrator but still cost just a fraction of what they did 10 years ago.)

 Smart Technology Can Help You Save Energy & Improve Comfort

 Smart HVAC controls are also proliferating.
 For instance, the Nest thermostat learns and automatically meets your temperature preferences and can even talk to your phone’s location services to sense when you’re coming home so it can turn up the heat.
 And Febreze makes an air freshener that works with Nest’s Home/Away Assist to evenly disperse a scent through the HVAC system.

 Let’s not forget entertainment and convenience.
-An example of the cutting-edge here is Amazon’s wireless Echo speaker, which recognizes voice commands and will stream whatever audio you request from a variety of Internet sources.
+An example of cutting-edge technology in this arena is Amazon’s wireless Echo speaker, which recognizes voice commands and will stream whatever audio you request from a variety of internet sources.
 Can’t remember if you need milk?
 With the Smarter Fridge Cam, you can use your phone from the grocery store to take a look.

-Although people may worry about getting all these devices to work together, an electronics integrator – working in conjunction with a professional builder — can configure a tablet to control the TV, the heating and cooling, the lighting and everything else.
+Although people may worry about getting all these devices to work together, an electronics integrator — working in conjunction with a professional custom home builder in Greenville, SC — can configure a tablet to control the TV, the heating and cooling, the lighting, and everything else for you.